 Not necessary for life.

-Named from the Greek words meaning “not alone”, antimony is a metalloid element that primarily is found as a very brittle bluish-white metallic substance.
+Named from the Greek words meaning “not alone,” antimony is a metalloid element that is primarily found as a very brittle, bluish-white metallic substance.
 It is unreactive to air, acids or bases.
-Most important use for antimony in fire-retardant chemicals that are added to plastics and textiles, especially for children’s clothing.
-Antimony also is used as an alloy, as it hardens other metals.
-An alloy with lead greatly improves strength and hardness of lead.
+The most important use for antimony in fire-retardant chemicals that are added to plastics and textiles, especially for children’s clothing.
+Antimony also is used as an alloy, because it hardens other metals.
+Alloyed with lead, it greatly improves the strength and hardness of lead.
 It also is used in semiconductors, diodes, infrared detectors, batteries and bullets.
-Antimony compounds are used in paint pigments, enamels, glass, and pottery.
-The symbol for antimony, Sb, comes from antimony’s Latin name stibium.
+Antimony compounds are used in paint pigments, enamels, glass and pottery.
+The symbol for antimony, Sb, comes from antimony’s Latin name, “stibium.”

 Antimony has no known biological use.

 No known benefit in life processes.

 Antimony is sometimes found in pure form.
 It is also obtained from the mineral stibnite (antimony sulfide) and commonly is a by-product of lead-zinc-silver mining.
 Other antimony-bearing minerals include sibiconite, tetrahedrite and ullmannite.
 It is mined in China, Bolivia, South Africa and Mexico.